 Great Wall China

-This Chinese-fusion restaurant offers Szechwan- and Mandarin-style cuisine—the traditional Peking duck is a regular favorite.
+This Chinese-fusion restaurant offers Szechuwan- and Mandarin-style cuisine—the traditional Peking duck is a regular favorite.
 Check out the celebrity photographs on display, featuring everyone from politicians to movie stars.

 2445 S. Craycroft Rd.

 Discover authentic, Southwestern ambiance in the heart of the Foothills.
 Recipient of Wine Enthusiast's highest honor—Award of Ultimate Distinction—and winner of multiple culinary awards in local publications.
 Enjoy casual and fine dining with spectacular views and live music 7 days a week.

 A Green Valley favorite.
 Stop in for breakfast, lunch, dinner, or drinks and appetizers.
 Enjoy entrées ranging from coconut-crusted Hawaiian wahoo to Thai chicken pasta while taking in spectacular views of Elephant Head and the Santa Rita Mountains.
 Full bar.
 Extensive wine list.

 Relax in this warm atmosphere featuring pale-yellow walls decorated with custom Guadalajaran paintings and historic city images.
 Enjoy central Mexican cuisine, specializing in fresh salsas prepared tableside and fresh ingredients in all the dishes.
 Live music every night.